Resources & Information on Coronavirus (COVID-19)

-According to the State of Alabama’s “Safer at Home” order effective Friday, through July 31, team athletic activities for adult and youth sports can resume practices (conditioning, skill drills and similar activities.
-Sporting events and competitions can proceed with social distancing.
+According to the State of Alabama’s “Safer at Home” order, team athletic activities for adult and youth sports may hold practices (conditioning, skill drills and similar activities), and sporting events and competitions can proceed with social distancing.
 All players, coaches and officials must wear facial coverings at all times except when participating in the athletic activity.

 Alabama Dept. of Public Health’s Guidelines for Adult and Youth Athletic Activities.